 MBA students develop an in-depth knowledge of database modeling, design, and implementation.
 Students receive hands-on SQL experience and use the Oracle Application Express tool on projects.
 Classes are offered on campus and online.
 The program is a unique opportunity geared specifically to the IT world.

-UCLA University of California, Los Angeles – Anderson School of Management
+UCLA University – Anderson School of Management

 UCLA’s Anderson School of Management prides itself on preparing its students to be leaders and draws corporate recruits from some of the nation’s most prestigious companies.